varnish/Varnish-Book/varnish_book.rst

    ..
 Log data is in shared memory

    Varnish provides log data in real-time, which is accessible through Varnish tools.
-   Varnish logs all its information to a shared memory log.
+   Varnish logs all its information to the SHared Memory LOG (SHMLOG).
-   This memory log is overwritten when filled up.
+   This memory log is overwritten when filled-up in circular order.

    The memory log overwriting has two effects.
    On the one hand, there is no historic data, but on the other hand, there is an abundance of information accessible at a very high speed.